bitovi/academy/src/advanced-typescript/03-mapped-types/03-mapped-types.md

 };
 ```

-Additionally, we can remove a readonly modifier in a mapped type.
+Additionally, we can remove a `readonly` modifier in a mapped type.
 To accomplish this we need a small tweak in our mapped syntax.
-Instead of readonly, we add `-readonly`, essentially subtracting off the `readonly` modifier.
+Instead of `readonly`, we add `-readonly`, essentially subtracting off the `readonly` modifier.

 ```ts
 type Changeable<T> = {